 When all the colors were finished we baked the pie for 10-15 minutes.
 I just checked every once in awhile to make sure the pie edges weren’t burning.

 And done!
 The kids were so excited to eat this pie!
 We are all huge Beauty and the Beast fans.
+Pi Day is definitely an excuse for me to experiment with pies, and this one was fun to make!
 Thank you, Food Network and Pies are Awesome for the inspiration.
 With these hacks, it really wasn’t *as* difficult as I thought it would be, but then again, my husband did all the artwork.
 It may not be as pretty as the original, but we were all proud of the outcome.
 This is for those who aren’t as talented in the baking department as they’d like to be.
 You know, my people.
+Happy Pi Day, everyone!

 What do you think?
 Were we close? 🙂 Happy baking!